Capitalist mode of production: Heterodox views and polemics

-Orthodox Marxist debate after 1917 has often been in Russian, other East European languages, Vietnamese, Korean or Chinese and dissidents seeking to analyze their own country independently were typically silenced in one way or another by the regime, therefore the political debate has been mainly from a Western point of view and based on secondary sources, rather than being based directly on the experiences of people living in "actually existing socialist countries".
+Orthodox Marxist debate after 1917 has often been based on the experience of Russian, East European, Vietnamese, Korean and Chinese dissidents seeking to analyze their own country independently, who were typically silenced in one way or another by the regime in which they lived.
+Therefore the political analysis from a Western point of view has been ideological, rather than being based directly on the experiences of people living in "actually existing socialist countries".
 That debate has typically counterposed a socialist ideal to a poorly understood reality, i.e. using analysis which due to such party stultification and shortcomings of the various parties fails to apply the full rigor of the dialectical method to a well informed understanding of such actual conditions in situ and falls back on trite party approved formulae.
 In turn, this has led to the accusation that Marxists cannot satisfactorily specify what capitalism and socialism really are, nor how to get from one to the other—quite apart from failing to explain satisfactorily why socialist revolutions failed to produce the desirable kind of socialism.
 Behind this problem, it is argued the following: